beanpole135/pcdm/README.md

 ## TrueOS Project Documentation

 A number of [Sphinx](http://www.sphinx-doc.org/en/stable/) generated reStructuredText handbooks are available to introduce you to the TrueOS, Lumina, and SysAdm projects.
-These handbooks are open-source, and users are always encouraged to open GitHub issues or fix any errors they find in the documentation.
+These handbooks are open source, and users are always encouraged to open GitHub issues or fix any errors they find in the documentation.

 ### TrueOS Handbook